-In January 2022, the Audit and Inspections Unit (AIU) began conducting monthly inspections related to compliance with Paragraph 54.g.
+In January 2022, the Audit and Inspections Unit ("AIU") began conducting monthly inspections related to compliance with Subparagraph 54.g.
 Those inspection results are published on the MCSO/BIO website.
 The compliance rating for this quarter, based on AIU inspections, exceeded 94%, with a compliance rating of 97% in October, 100% in November, and 100% in December.

-Paragraph 54 is unique because of its 13 different subparagraphs.
+Paragraph 54 is unique due to its 13 distinct subparagraphs.
 Each subparagraph addresses different data to collect at traffic stops.
-Although Phase 2 compliance with subparagraph g's requirements regarding documenting passenger contacts has been a challenge, MCSO has long been in compliance with most other subparagraphs in Paragraph 54.
-For example, it has been in compliance with subparagraphs a, b, c, d, f, h, i, and j since the second quarter of 2015.
+Although Phase 2 compliance with subparagraph 54.g's requirements regarding documenting passenger contacts has been a challenge, MCSO has long been in compliance with most other subparagraphs in Paragraph 54.
+For example, it has been in compliance with subparagraphs a, b, c, d, f, h, i, and j since the Second Quarter of 2015.
 Subparagraph e has been in compliance since 2018, and subparagraph k has been in compliance since 2021.
-Only subparagraphs l and g have been problematic.
-One of the challenges to maintaining compliance with subparagraph l, which concerns documentation of contraband and evidence, has been the low volume of contraband or evidence seized from any individual, which leaves little margin of error to meet the Monitor's 94% compliance standard.
-This is clearly out of MCSO's control, yet it stands in the way of MCSO's attaining compliance with this subparagraph.
+However, the Monitor recently revoked its finding of MCSO's compliance with subparagraph 54.k. in its 43rd quarterly report.